 Remember that learning is also a social process

 One of the limitations of just-in-time learning is that the modules are asynchronous, which means that there are no facilitators from whom learners can seek real-time responses.
 However, learner support can come from access to learning peers, subject matter experts, and coaches.
 The social aspects of just-in-time learning can provide FAQs for a given course and facilitate discussion boards and live chat.
 Topics could cover strategy recalibration to find prospects, engage, and make a sale in the post-pandemic world.
 Additionally, you can incorporate social learning activities into group projects and online discussions to make sales training more interactive.
-For example, if your rep is selling in new geography with a new culture, it might make sense to connect them to another rep who has experience in this regard.
+For example, if your rep is selling in a new geography with a new culture, it might make sense to connect them to another rep who has experience in this regard.

 Just-in-time learning: Don’ts